Medically reviewed by Drugs.com. Last updated on Oct 27, 2020.

 • Infertility (unapproved use): Thyroid supplements are not recommended for the treatment of female or male infertility, unless associated with hypothyroidism.

 • Weight reduction (unapproved use): [US Boxed Warning]: In euthyroid patients, thyroid supplements within the range of daily hormonal requirements are ineffective for weight reduction.
 High doses may produce serious or even life-threatening toxic effects particularly when used with some anorectic drugs (eg, sympathomimetic amines).

-TSH 4 to 6 weeks after treatment initiation or dose changes, 4 to 6 months after adequate replacement dose determined, followed by every 12 months thereafter (or more frequently depending on clinical situation) (Jonklaas 2014); T4; heart rate, blood pressure; clinical signs of hypo- and hyperthyroidism; TSH is the most reliable guide for evaluating adequacy of thyroid replacement dosage in primary thyroid dysfunction.
+Thyroid-stimulating hormone (TSH) 4 to 6 weeks after treatment initiation or dose changes, 4 to 6 months after adequate replacement dose determined, followed by every 12 months thereafter (or more frequently depending on clinical situation) (ATA [Jonklaas 2014]); T4; heart rate, BP; new/worsened cardiac symptoms (eg, chest pain, palpitations, edema), clinical signs of hypo- and hyperthyroidism; TSH is the most reliable guide for evaluating adequacy of thyroid replacement dosage in primary thyroid dysfunction.
 TSH may be elevated during the first few months of thyroid replacement despite patients being clinically euthyroid.
 In cases where T4 remains low and TSH is within normal limits, an evaluation of “free” (unbound) T4 is needed to evaluate further increase in dosage.
 Free T4 (not TSH) should be monitored to guide treatment in patients with central hypothyroidism (ATA/AACE [Garber 2012]).

 Pregnancy Risk Factor